-On the Sunday prior to the start of the Newmarket sales, a retiring, quietly spoken man who lived 115 miles south-west of Bourke and who had never raced a horse on a metropolitan track flew to Sydney.
+On Sunday prior to the start of the Newmarket sales, a retiring, quietly spoken man who lived 115 miles southwest of Bourke and who had never raced a horse on a metropolitan track flew to Sydney.
 His name was Gregory J. Newman of Nargoon station at Tilpa, a property of some 80,000 acres, where together with his son Ken, he ran six thousand sheep.
 He spent the Sunday inspecting various yearlings at the Inglis stables and resolved to bid for the brown colt out of a Magpie mare named Blackbird, herself the winner of a Nursery Handicap at Canterbury Park.
 Perhaps he hadn’t spent a lifetime poring over yearling catalogues, but Newman certainly knew how to read one.
 The colt that he had selected was widely expected to top the sales.
 And he did.

 A prepossessing individual with a real presence about him, he was a half-brother to Swan River, Wirralie, Dark Warbler and Rippling Tide – all good metropolitan winners.
 Swan River, Wirralie and Rippling Tide had been trained by Maurice McCarten and the first-named had almost won the 1946 Sydney Cup when he was just caught at the post by the fast-finishing Cordale.
-Wirralie, out in the same season as Flying Duke, was in cracking form in the winter of 1946 and for a time looked an A.J.C.
+Wirralie, out in the same season as Flying Duke, was in cracking form in the winter of 1946 and for a time looked like an A.J.C.
 Derby prospect.
 It wasn’t surprising then that when Newman set out to bid for the youngster, McCarten was one opponent.
 However, the first bid of 4000 guineas – a record opening call at Newmarket – came from Ernie Williams, who was enjoying such success with Hydrogen, Delville Wood’s most distinguished son to date, and the winner of the A.J.C.
 St. Leger just three days earlier.
 But Williams’s early enthusiasm didn’t last.
 The man from Woolworths knew a thing or two about value for money and once the Blackbird yearling’s price reached dizzying heights, he reluctantly left the jousting just between Maurice McCarten and the stranger from Tilpa with the unblinking eye.